-Comment # Section Section Paragraph # Paragraph's Sentence # Sentence Starts with, " Comment 22 4.10 Depletions of Interconnected Surface Water Monitoring Network It is appreciated by this reviewer that the lack of any surface water gage stations on the Cuyama River in the Basin is recognized as an impediment to accurate modeling.
+Comment # Section Section Paragraph # Paragraph's Sentence # Sentence Starts with, " Comment 22 4.10 Depletions of Interconnected Surface Water Monitoring Network Monitoring Networks for depletions of surface water cannot It is appreciated by this reviewer that the lack of any surface water gage stations on the Cuyama River in the Basin is recognized as an impediment to accurate modeling.
 No amount of numeric estimating can make up for the lack of real data points.
 When can we see these new stream gages installed?
-23 Appendix X would have vielded different conclusions.
-With only six actual field sites visited, this was not a significant field verification and the aerial imagery analysis was Comment noted.
-A Board chooses to o d.
+23 Appendix X This Technical Memorandum could have been more informative with a brief Publication Review.
+Historical reference with field verification and local experience would have yielded different conclusions.
+With only six actual field sites visited, this was not a significant field verification and the aerial imagery analysis was inadequate to identify the many existing GDEs that were disqualified in this report.
+Comment noted Board chooses t d.
 A more detailed analysis of GDEs can be performed during implementation if the o do so.